gimasi/TUINO_ONE/README.md

 TUINO ONE is an Arduino Uno compatible board which has been developed for IoT applications, it has the form factor of the Arduino/Genuino Uno but with a series of additional features:<br/>
 ![TUINO](/docs/tuino-small.jpg?raw=true)

-* ATMega1284P processor - which has 192K of FLASH and 16Kb.
+* ATMega1284P processor - which has 192K of FLASH and 16Kb of RAM.
 You can now build much more complex sketches.
 * 5/3.3V switch - use 3.3V sensors without any problems.
 * 4 [GROVE](http://wiki.seeed.cc/Grove_System/) connectors - no need for external shields to add sensors.
 * [RTC](http://www.st.com/en/clocks-and-timers/m41t62.html) with battery back up - always useful in an IoT application.